fbrotzakis/IAPP/README.md

 __ANALYSIS__ folder contains the plumed_analysis.dat file used to print the CVs of the biased N-tail side as well as the final torrie-value weight per-frame. plumed_analysis_unbiased.dat is used to print the unbiased N-tail side CVs. plumed_error.dat to write the Overlap files per frame

-__MEMMI_iapp.ipynb__ contains steps to do the analysis (FES, error estimate, local correlation, reampling of the structural ensemble) of MEMMI
+__MEMMI_IAPP_example.ipynb__: contains steps to do the analysis (FES, error estimate, local correlation, reampling of the structural ensemble) of MEMMI

 __Samples  of the ensemble__ without protein-hydrogens or water/ions can be found in Zenobo https://zenodo.org/record/6518554#.YnLwby8Rqhw